 Ms Freebairn said the Prevention Centre had provided access to systems modellers such as Professor Nate Osgood from the University of Saskatchewan in Canada, who has decades of experience in modelling diabetes.

 “It really expands the horizons on what is possible with this type of project,” she said.
-“My supervisors at the Prevention Centre, Adjunct Professor Lucie Rychetnik and Dr Jo-An Atkinson, have been crucial to my project and also I have been able to make contact with clinicians outside the ACT who wouldn’t have been able to participate if we didn’t have funding from the Prevention Centre.”
+“My supervisors at the Prevention Centre, Adjunct Professor Lucie Rychetnik and Associate Professor Jo-An Atkinson, have been crucial to my project and also I have been able to make contact with clinicians outside the ACT who wouldn’t have been able to participate if we didn’t have funding from the Prevention Centre.”

 Participants in the workshops identified the priority population level interventions they would be interested in implementing, and by the end of the project will have the evidence to support them.

 READ MORE about the gestational diabetes project